1-800-571-4646

 Regulations

 Recognizing and controlling hazards is essential in averting injuries and deaths on construction sites.
-To prevent these incidents and remain compliant, safety programs should be structured according to Occupational Safety and Health Administration (OSHA) regulations.
-A successful program should encompass the hierarchy of controls, training on operational procedures and risks employees might encounter, as well as proper personal protective equipment (PPE).
-Read below about some of the regulations put in place by OSHA.
+To prevent incidents, workplace safety programs should be compliant with Occupational Safety and Health Administration (OSHA) regulations.
+A successful program should encompass the hierarchy of controls, training on occupational procedures and potential risks, and the use of proper personal protective equipment (PPE).
+Read below for some regulations relevant to the construction industry.

 1926.1153